Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Methodology

-Where $\sigma_i$ are the singular values of a matrix.
+\paragraph{Dimensionality analysis.} For a set of tokens in some LLM layer we measure the distribution of variance across orthogonal dimensions by using the Participation Ratio (PR)\citep{multineuronal_dimensionality}: $\mathrm{PR} = \frac{\left(\sum_{i=1}^d \lambda_i\right)^2}{\sum_{i=1}^d \lambda_i^2}$ where $\lambda_i = \sigma^2_i$ and $\sigma_i$ are the matrix singular values.
 Here, specifically, we decompose matrices who's entries are the hidden layer activations of a set of tokens.
 Higher PR indicates that variance is distributed across a larger number of orthogonal directions.
 Due to the sensitivity of variance based decompositions to outliers, we perform the decomposition after normalizing each token vector.
 The normalized results preserve the same trends in data while attenuating outlier driven distortions.
-We provide the unnormalized analyses results in the supplementary for comparison (See \hyperref[Context- and token-dependent dimensionality across layers]{Results, Context- and token-dependent dimensionality across layers}).
+We provide the unnormalized analyses results in the appendix for comparison (Fig.~\ref{fig:PR}).